THE SHORT STORY

-Gervase has spoken throughout the Lowcountry to groups like MOPS, Charleston Moms Blog and at the Center for Women’s 2016 Passion, Purpose and Power conference and has been featured on Lowcountry Live and in Skirt! magazine.
+Gervase is a sought after speaker and moderator, and has spoken at multiple conferences held by Center for Women, RebelleCon, Charleston Moms Blog, and more.
+She has been featured on Lowcountry Live and in Skirt! magazine.
 In 2017, she was voted “Woman to Watch” as part of the Center for Women’s Charleston Most Influential Women contest.
-She has coached amazing teams of both LulaRoe and Beautycounter consultants, and her writing has been featured on the Huffington Post, Best Kept Self, Charleston Moms Blog and more.
+She has coached LulaRoe, Rodan & Fields and Beautycounter teams around the world, and her writing has been featured on the Huffington Post, Best Kept Self, Charleston Moms Blog and more.

 Hi!
 My name’s Gervase (it’s a family name, pronounced “jer-vaze”), and I’m a mom.
 Just like you.
 I have a potty mouth, am fluent in sarcasm, super sensitive, and obnoxiously abusive of the caps lock (as you will discover in .5 seconds).
 I want very, very deeply, to be an extraordinary role model to my two daughters.
 It’s pretty much what gets me out of bed in the morning (well they are LITERALLY what wake me up in the morning, but I obviously mean on a deeper level, as well).

 The thing is, along with this uncontainable adoration for my daughters and deep desire to be my BEST for them, I’ve felt lots of “non-motherly” things since becoming a mother.

-While I’m usually perceived as shiny and happy—and I am—sometimes I’m just HUMAN, and I troll Facebook or snap at my husband or ignore my kid so I can get some work done.
-I also lose my patience, can be super hard on myself, and have a tendency to overindulge in the two main food groups—caffeine and wine.
+While I’m usually perceived as shiny and happy—and I am—sometimes I’m just HUMAN, and I scroll Instagram or snap at my husband or ignore my kid so I can get some work done.
+I have a nasty age-old habit of being super hard on myself, and have a tendency to overindulge in the two main food groups—caffeine and wine.

 When I became a mother, I felt a deep, secret shame in my dark human moments.
 I also distinctly remember the feeling of crushing isolation that accompanied those moments after friends and family resumed their normal lives of work, yoga, happy hours and grocery shopping in peace.

-It was hard.
-Really hard.
+It was tough.
+Really tough.
 I had not been properly warned.

 I felt guilty for missing my pre-baby identity and for wanting more time and experiences for myself.